JacksonVirgo/mafiascum-modtools/README.md

 npm run build
 ```

-It should create a `/dist` folder with the compiled extension.
-You can then load it into your browser.
+It should create a `/dist` folder with the compiled extensions for both manifest v2 and v3.
+You can then load it into your browsers depending on which version the browser supports.

+Generally Chrome-based browsers will use v3 whereas Firefox will use v2.
+If you're not sure, try v3 followed by v2.